Watch my free on-demand Bricks masterclass Join Now

 I worked in UK schools for 10 years teaching 5-11 year olds (tough crowd).
 So I know a thing or two about breaking down tough-to-grasp concepts in ways that literally anyone can understand.

 I loved being a classroom teacher.
-But, my enthusiasm for the education system waned when teaching became less about inspiring young children and more about ticking boxes, bureaucracy, dotting the I’s and crossing the T’s.
+But my enthusiasm for the education system waned when teaching became less about inspiring young children and more about ticking boxes and bureaucracy.

 My philosophy has always been: life’s far too short to spend it doing something you don’t totally love.